strohitv/splatnet3-token-util/readme.md

 ## Installation

-This chapter contains a short summary of what you need to do to install the
+This chapter contains a short summary of what you need to do to download and install this project locally.

 ### Prerequisites